benders5e/benders5e/phb/phb-intro.md

 </div>

 ### Skills
-This class uses, for the most part, the same skills as regular 5th edition D&D. These are the exceptions:
+This setting uses, for the most part, the same skills as regular 5th edition D&D. These are the exceptions:
 - No Arcana
 - Replace Religion (Int) with Spirituality (Wis) *[not propagated through classes yet]*